salvamomo/nightwatch-starter/README.md

 ## Installation

 Download the install.sh file into your project root, and execute it.
+You'll want to execute this **outside** of any development containers you have, to have access to your web browsers.

+**NOTE: No global dependencies will be installed**

-You can do it by copying and pasting this command in your terminal:
+You can run the installer by copying and pasting this command in your terminal:

     wget https://raw.githubusercontent.com/salvamomo/nightwatch-starter/master/install.sh ; sudo chmod +x install.sh ; ./install.sh